Vietnam.vn - Nền tảng quảng bá Việt Nam

 Record eye symptoms

 Before your eye exam, take the time to write down any eye symptoms, no matter how minor.
-These symptoms may include blurred vision, glare, eye pain or pressure, dry eyes, excessive tearing, or irritation.
+These could include blurred vision, glare, eye pain or pressure, dry eyes, excessive tearing or itching.

 Make a note of when, how often, and under what circumstances these symptoms occur.
 This will help your doctor better understand your eye condition and make a more accurate diagnosis.